lexerdev/documentation/source/includes/_content.md

 - `authors`: unique authors that have published this content.

 - `reach`: sum of the followers for each author.

-- `influence`: Lexer calculated influence score for this result (not displayed in chart).
-Calculated using followers, following, count of posts and lists on Twitter.

 - `average_engagements`: mentions divided by authors.